-Businesses with extensive presence in, or direct ties to, affected areas should take immediate actions to assess organisational exposure, positioning them to appropriately support key stakeholders, employees and customers.
+Businesses with extensive presence in or direct ties to affected areas must take immediate actions to assess organisational exposure, positioning them to appropriately support key stakeholders, employees and customers.

 Safeguard people and customers

 - Leverage HR expertise to maintain employees’ physical and mental well-being, providing guidance to employees located in impacted areas and reassessing organisation-wide travel policies.